Wofa8/Checkers-Game/README.md

 # Checkers-Game
-A Checkers game created using Java
+A Checkers game created using Java, with a minimax AI